najmul-github/portfolio/index.md

 structure template for their project.
-13. **Priority Management System:** (PHP, JavaScript, Laravel, MySQL, Bootstrap4) Priority Management System is an integrated and automated software system for NSU canteen.
+13. **Priority Management System:** (PHP, JavaScript, Laravel, MySQL, Bootstrap4) Priority Management System is an integrated and automated software system for the NSU canteen.
 With this system, Student will easily get their token for food orders.
-14. **Buyer and Street Vendor Communication Order Service:** To design and develop this website; JavaScript, JQuery, Ajax, HTML5, CSS3, Bootstrap are used for front-end; PHP, Laravel, MySQL database are used for back end.
+14. **Buyer and Street Vendor Communication Order Service:** To design and develop this website; JavaScript, JQuery, Ajax, HTML5, CSS3, Bootstrap are used for front-end; PHP, Laravel, and MySQL databases are used for back end.
 15. **Cable Operator Management System:** (JavaScript, MySQL, Laravel, PHP, Bootstrap 4) Cable Operator Management System is integrated and